NFL controversies: 2011 lockout

-However, in 2011, the league and the National Football League Players Association eventually failed to arrive at a consensus for the collective bargaining agreement (CBA), and eventually led to the lockout on March 12.
+In 2011, the league and the National Football League Players Association eventually failed to arrive at a consensus for the collective bargaining agreement (CBA), and eventually led to the lockout on March 12.
 The lockout threatened to cancel games, even though only the Pro Football Hall of Fame Game was cancelled.
 The lockout eventually ended on July 21 with a new CBA.